CivicActions/ssp-toolkit/docs/ssp.md

 CivicActions works closely with the Drupal security community and reviews security announcements as part of the continuous monitoring strategy.
 Items found to require immediate remediation will be addressed.

+##### Ilias

+CivicActions works closely with the Ilias security community and reviews security announcements as part of the continuous monitoring strategy.
+Items found to require immediate remediation will be addressed.

 #### d